-- The FCA is only a supplemental system for the driver's convenience.
-It is the driver's responsibility to control the vehicle operation.
-Do not solely depend on the FCA system.
-Rather, maintain a safe braking distance, and, if necessary, depress the brake pedal to reduce the driving speed or stop the vehicle. - In certain instances and under certain driving conditions, the FCA system may activate unintentionally.
+- FCA system is only a supplemental system for the driver has convenience.
+The driver has the ultimate responsibility to control and operate the vehicle safely.
+Do not solely depend on FCA system.
+Rather, maintain a safe braking distance, and, if necessary, depress the brake pedal to lower the driving speed. - In certain instances and under certain driving conditions, FCA system may activate unintentionally.
+This initial warning message appears on the LCD display with a warning chime.